dynamsoft-docs/code-parser-docs/development/javascript/user-guide.md

 * `createInstance()`: This method creates a CodeParser object.

-* `setCodeFormat`: This method sets the code’s format before parsing.
+* `setCodeFormat`: This method sets the code's format before parsing.

 * `parseData`: This method parses the code.